zbzailab/Astroverse-i18n/src/content/posts/us/routing.md

 ---
 title: Routing
-description: An intro to routing with second.
+description: An intro to routing with astro.
 category:
   - One
 tags: